B2 & B4 Chemistry (2nd semester) 2025 - 2026

 Watch 1 instructional video

-Registration for your compound choice begins after school on Wed., Feb.
-24
+Registration for your compound choice begins at lunch or after school on Fri., Feb.
+6

 Introduction to the Molecules that Matter Project